BLOG

 As a general matter, a person or entity owning land also owns whatever property improvements are situated on the land.
 But it is possible to separate the improvements from the underlying land.
 A party can convey improvements to another party without conveying the underlying property.
 It is also quite common for the owner of land to lease the land to a party who would erect and own improvements.
 This is done via a ground lease.
 This lease technique can be particularly helpful to certain taxpayers who want to use proceeds of sale of a relinquished property to build on property owned by an entity that is related to the taxpayer.

 Under IRS rules, a taxpayer cannot build on property the taxpayer already owns.
 Nor can the taxpayer acquire replacement property from a related party.
-However should the taxpayer’s exchange facilitator enter into a ground lease with the related party property owner, build the improvements per the plans and specs of the taxpayer and later turn the improvements over to the taxpayer, the taxpayer is not deemed to have built on property owned by a related party.
+However, should the taxpayer’s exchange facilitator enter into a ground lease with the related party property owner, build the improvements per the plans and specs of the taxpayer and later turn the improvements over to the taxpayer, the taxpayer is not deemed to have built on property owned by a related party.
 The reason for this is because the property owner owns the fee which is separate from the lease interest of the facilitator, and consequently the taxpayer is not receiving any replacement property from a related party.

 Summary